All Episodes

 We will explain the details as the program unfolds.

-Jay Z is going to do a concert for Hillary in Cleveland to try to get out the black vote.
+Jay-Z is going to do a concert for Hillary in Cleveland to try to get out the black vote.

-People start to analyze Jay-Z's lyrics.
+People starting to analyze lyrics.

-Uh, in his well, I that's what they are.
+Well, that's what they are.

 If he can sing them, I can say them, right?